kinnaman/kinnaman/_posts/2022-03-17-githubPages.markdown

 title:	"Sane Jekyll & NPM Setup"
 date:		2022-03-17
 layout:	post
-catagories: web-dev tech
+categories: web-dev tech
 ---
 Jekyll's developer and user friendly toolkit quickly streamlines building quality static blogs and websites.
 However, including Javascript sourced from node_modules can cause issues if you are hosting on a site like Github Pages.
-Resolving the complications is realitively straight forward.
+Resolving the complications is relatively straight forward.
 Not only will the github repository stay lean, but the code will work in safe mode as well.

-The JavaScript from <code>node_modules</code> will be slimmed and output into the source directory with any loaded dependancies.
+The JavaScript from <code>node_modules</code> will be slimmed and output into the source directory with any loaded dependencies.

 #### Setting Up the Environment
 First be sure to have Jekyll and NPM installed on your computer.
 Once that is done, create the your working directory by using the following.